plow-technologies/rescript-linter/README.md

 ### Disabling lint

 You can disable lint per file.
-Simply add `RSLINT_DISABLE` comment at the top of your file.
+Simply add `RSLINT_DISABLE` comment at the top of your file to disable lint for all rules.

 ```rescript
 // RSLINT_DISABLE